8 Benefits and Uses of Oregano

 Oregano Uses

 It is used to flavor everything from soups, sauces, and curries, to meat dishes, pizza, pasta, vegetables, and even salads.
 Oregano has a strong taste.
-So remember to add it a small amount and gradually increase if required.
+So remember to add a small amount and gradually increase if required.

 Simple ways to use oregano in different recipes are mentioned below.